 May: The Financial Aid Office will review Satisfactory Academic Progress for all returning students.

-June: Beginning in June our office will email award letters to returning students for the 2018-2019 academic year.
-Students may then log in to the Student Aid Portal to view financial aid awards, accept the package online, complete requirements, or review their history.
+June: Returning students may log in to the Student Aid Portal to view and accept/decline financial aid awards, complete requirements, or review their loan history.

 June: Welcome, Class of 2023!
 Attend Summer Orientation to learn more about the Elizabethtown College community.